bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

    (multi-select a few lines and hit *Delete*) or use the Content Editor to add new overriding Content Objects.

-Configuration Overrides
-   This section shows all Configurations that are redefined in the selected project, i.e.,all Configurations for which there is an entry with the same name in a required project.
-At execution time the redefined Configuration will be used.

-   You can delete overriding Configuration entries directly from the list (multi-select a few lines and hit *Delete*) or use the Configuration Editor to add new overriding Configuration entries.

 .. |override-tree-node| image:: /_images/designer-configuration/overrides-treenode.png